Fudan-iGEM/2023-wiki/docs/src/measurement.md

 ## Summary

-Through CFU experiments, we have convincingly demonstrated that the expression of AnAFP in *E.coli* can effectively confer antifreeze properties.
+Through CFU experiments, we have convincingly demonstrated that the expression of AnAFP in *E. coli* can effectively confer antifreeze properties.
 The CFU method exhibits excellent **repeatability**, as evidenced by minimal errors among multiple experimental groups, and has shown remarkable performance in other functional experiments as well, as detailed on our [Results](/results/) page.

 In summary, CFU assay is a **concise, effective, and highly reproducible** quantitative experimental technique that merits broader utilization.